Hydrospheredata/hydro-serving/docs/src/main/paradox/components/runtimes.md

-# Runtime
+# Runtimes

 __Runtime__ is a Docker image with a predefined infrastructure.
 It implements a set of specific methods that are used as an endpoints to the model.
 It's responsible for running user-defined models.
 When you create a new application you also have to provide a corresponding runtime to each models' instances.

 We've already implemented a few runtimes which you can use in your own projects.
 They are all open-source and you can look up code if you need.

 <div class="flexible-table">
     <table>